May 15 marks the "Nakba" exodus of Palestinians after the 1948 Arab-Israeli war

 Two Palestinian teens killed in the West Bank presented no direct threat when they were shot last week, the United Nations said Friday in a preliminary report.

 Last Thursday, these cameras captured the chilling shooting deaths of two Palestinian teenagers.
-According to six hours of raw video distributed by advocacy organization Defense for Children International and reviewed by CNN shows the boys were shot on the same patch of asphalt on the same day, the second victim 73 minutes after the first.
+According to six hours of raw, unedited video distributed by the children’s rights advocacy organization Defense for Children International and reviewed by CNN, the two boys – ages 17 and 16 – were shot on the same patch of asphalt on the same day, the second victim 73 minutes after the first.

 The families of the boys, as well as Zayed, blame the Israeli military for the killings.

 But an Israeli military spokesman said its forces fired no live rounds during clashes where the boys were killed.